7 mins read

 What Are Nutrients?

-All food provide energy, in the form of calories.
+All food provides energy, in the form of calories.
 Carbohydrates are the body’s preferred source of energy, but fats and proteins also give you some get-up-and-go.
 These are classified as macronutrients because these are what the body needs in higher quantities for energy.

 As vital as macronutrients are, micronutrients are also equally important.
 These are mostly vitamins and minerals that the body needs, but in smaller quantities.